 The majority of childhood immunizations in Fraser Health are given at our Public Health Units.
 We have increased the number of appointments offered each month and we have expanded the days and hours that our Public Health Units are open to offer more immunization appointments during evenings and weekends.
 We are also establishing outreach immunization clinics in communities that have lower childhood immunization rates.
 We send letters to families with children aged 0-2 to remind them that their children are due for immunizations and we make phone calls to families whose children are missing immunizations to encourage them to catch up.
-We are continuing to explore new communication strategies to remind families when their children are due for immunizations and to reinforce the importance of getting children immunized on time.
+We are continuing to explore new communication strategies to remind families when their children are due for immunizations and to reinforce the importance of getting children immunization immunizations and to reinforce the importance of getting children immunizations immunizations and to reinforce the importance of getting children immunizations immunizations and to reinforce the importance of getting children immunizations are on the model.